 The following is the final installment in Westerly Life’s “Behind the Murals” series, which discusses the history behind all of the recently created murals throughout downtown Westerly.
-The mural featured depicts historic mills of Westerly and Pawcatuck and can be found on the side of C.C.
+The mural featured depicts historic mills of Westerly and Pawcatuck and can be found on the side of the working man’s club, next to C.C.
 O’Brien’s Irish Sports Bar and Restaurant in Pawcatuck.

 It has often been said that Rhode Island was at the forefront of the American Industrial Revolution which began shortly after 1800.
 In fact, Rhode Island’s role in the rise of the textile industry can be traced back to 1790 when Samuel Slater came to Pawtucket and installed the first successful Arkwright cotton-spinning machine, the most up-to-date technology, in America.

 The textile industry in Westerly, however, did not flourish until the middle of the 19th Century.
 At that time, one man had such an impact on the area that the entire neighborhood surrounding where the mill buildings still stand today became known as Stillmanville after the proprietor, O.M.
 Stillman.

 While the parameters of the Stillmanville neighborhood have never been officially defined, the epicenter was undoubtedly the lower portion of Canal Street which runs along the Pawcatuck River, where the Pleasant Street Hill comes to an end.
 Today, as was the case throughout the 19th Century, the complex is separated into two distinct areas divided by the river.

 On the Westerly side of the river stands a complex of buildings currently owned and operated by the Darlington Fabrics Company.
 On the opposite side of the river, in Pawcatuck, is a large multi-story building that has been abandoned for decades.
 Despite being essentially condemned, the building lives on as a relic of the neighborhood’s industrial history.